Bipolar Disorder: Key Facts

 notice when your mood is starting to change

-- Cognitive Behavioural Therapy (CBT) for
+- Cognitive Behavioural Therapy (CBT) to

 - Learn to spot the early warning signs so you can get help

 - Find out as much as you can about bipolar disorder.

 - Be aware of how stress affects you.